tiby312/dinotree_report/rebalance_and_query_report.md

 We also vary the size of `T` (8,32,128,or 256 bytes).
 We do not bother varying the size of `Num` since we assume the user is using a 'normal' sized number type like a float or an integer.

+We define a more specialized abspiral(), abspiral-isize() that takes an additonal argument which influnces the size of `T`.

 There are a couple of observations to make.
 * Direct is the faster at querying, but the slowest at construction